beaumanvienna/vulkan/README.md

 - The A button plays a test sound.
 - Press ESC or the guide button on the controller to exit.
 - Press "g" to fire the volcano and "r" to reset the scene.
+- Use a gamepad to drive the vehicles and walk with the character animations
 <br/>
 To blacklist a GPU, enter its name or a substring in engine.cfg.<br/>
 <br/>